 What should I wear?
 Basic hardwearing and coloured/patterned clothes which won’t show the dirt are best.
 Be aware that the Kenyan summer runs from October to February.
 Between June and August it can be warm during the day but cold at night and in the morning so layers are best.
 Most volunteers travelling between June and August take a mix of clothes for the type of weather you would expect in an English summer and an English October.

 Do I need a visa for Kenya?
-Visas are obtained on arrival for UK/European passport holders.
-You will need 6 months left on your passport and a clean $50 US Dollar note (approx. £30).
-Take an extra $50 Dollar note in case it goes up when you arrive.
+Visas can still be obtained on arrival for UK/European passport holders.
+You will need 6 months left on your passport when you leave Kenya at the end of your stay and a clean $50 US Dollar note (approx. £30).
+Take an extra $50 Dollar note in case the cost of the visa goes up when you arrive.
+Anxious travellers might like to apply for the new Kenya E-visa online before travel to save on the queue and questions on arrival.
+Further information provided after booking.

 Are there fixed arrival dates?
-Volunteers should arrive on 15th or 30th of each month, or as close as possible.
-These dates make organising host family stays easier for your coordinator.
+Volunteers should arrive on 14th/15th/16th or 29th/30th/31st of each month, or as close as possible.
+These dates make organising host family stays easier for your coordinator and helps to cluster the volunteers around the same dates.

 How do I organise meals?
 Due to the location of this project, all meals are provided by your host families.
 In addition all volunteers are assisted to make long life food purchases on arrival in Kenya to top up the food provided.
 Meat is rare in the Masai as meat is expensive so vegetarians should encounter few problems.